Our clarifications and explanations within quoted statements appear inside [ ]

 Thus did the Chillul HaShem created by the secular Jew’s denial of God’s Existence firmly join itself to the Chillul HaShem created by the religious Jew’s denial of God’s Will.

 But the Chillul HaShem of the Exile was not limited to the Jews’ indifference to God; it also manifested itself in the Gentile nations’ erroneous theological interpretations of the Jews’ presence among them.
 Prior to the rise of Judaism’s monotheistic rivals, the polytheistic idol-worshipping Gentile empires, such as Babylon and Rome, which had subjugated Israel -- not comprehending that God was merely utilizing their empires to punish His People for their lack of Yirat Elohim (fear of God) -- mistakenly believed that their conquest and exile of the Jewish people represented a victory of their false gods over the God of Israel.
 Alternatively stated, their military triumphs were used as proofs by them that the God of Israel was a weak and defeated god.
-In contrast, after the rise of Christianity and Islam, the monotheistic Gentile nations readily accepted that the God of Israel was the one and true God, but they each mistakenly believed that the Jewish people’s Exilic presence among them and their ability, at will and with impunity, to murder their Jewish subjects and to plunder their assets were incontrovertible proofs that the God of Israel had punished the Jews, not for their lack of Yirat Elohim, but rather for their failure to accept Christianity or Islam as the true and final religion of the God of Israel.
+In contrast, after the rise of Christianity and Islam, the monotheistic Gentile nations readily accepted that the God of Israel was the one and true God, but they each mistakenly believed that the Jewish people’s Exilic presence among them and their ability, at will and with impunity, to murder their Jewish subjects and to plunder their assets were incontrovertible proofs that the God of Israel had punished the Jews, not for their lack of Yirat Elohim, but rather for their failure to accept the religion of that gentile nation as the true and final religion of the God of Israel.

 Martin Luther, y’mach sh’mo (cursed be his name), the proto-Nazi initiator of the Protestant Reformation in 16th Century Germany, expressed this view bluntly and condescendingly as follows: